 DASH is our Android sensor HAL implementation, which is available as open source on GitHub.
 It that has scalability and configurability in its design, to make it work across multiple devices.
 In this article, Oskar Anderö, a Sony Mobile software engineer, explains how DASH works, and how developers can contribute.

-ANT+ is a wireless personal network protocol mainly designed for gathering and transfer of sensor data, and it has become especially popular within the sports and health industry.
-There are a number of Sony and Sony Ericsson phones supporting ANT+.
-Learn more about this technology here.
+ANT+ is a power-efficient digital wireless personal network protocol standard, mainly designed for gathering and transfer of sensor data.
+It is widely used within the sports and health industry.

 Ever had trouble viewing your phone screen in bright sunlight?
 The Xperia™ P solves this problem through Sony’s new WhiteMagic™ technology, which introduce a fourth sub pixel, adding a white to the red, green and blue that common displays have.
 Learn more about WhiteMagic™ here.

 Do you work in a large building or in a complex of buildings?
 If so, then it might be a good idea to setup an indoor map service.
 This article explains different the different options and technologies available when creating an indoor map.

 Heard of GLONASS?
 It’s a Russian radio-based satellite navigation system that both complements and provides an alternative to GPS.
 GLONASS is fully supported in several Xperia™ smartphones.
 In this article, Magnus Persson from Sony Mobile explains more about how GLONASS improves positioning and how you can incorporate this feature into your own apps.

 The Xperia™ sola, Xperia™ P and Xperia™ U are powered by the NovaThor™ U8500 platform from ST-Ericsson, which is the first OpenGL ES 2.0 conformant, multi-core GPU that provides 2D and 3D acceleration with performance scalable up to 1080p resolutions.
 Learn all about it here.